 Emily is the Julian Lindsay Green and Gold Professor of English at the University of Vermont.
 She lives in South Burlington, with her husband and twin daughters.

 11:15 a.m. – 12:15 p.m. – Section Meetings

 - College and Special Libraries, led by chair Chenfang Yang, Electronic Resources and Technology Librarian, Vermont Law School Julien and Virginia Cornell Library

 - Green Mountain Library Consortium (GMLC), led by GMLC Board President Wendy Hysko, director, Brownell Library

 - Public Libraries, led by Barbara Ball, director, Windsor Public Library

 - Friends and Trustees

-Join Jess Hyman, associate director of Housing Advocacy Programs at the Champlain Valley Office of Economic Opportunity’s (CVOEO) Fair Housing Project, for a discussion about the barriers to safe, accessible, stable, and affordable homes for all Vermonters.
-Following a short presentation, Adriene Katz, chair of VLA’s Friends and Trustees Section, will moderate a discussion about finding housing needs in your community, raising awareness about housing discrimination, and increasing inclusiveness and equity for people with unstable housing through library policies and activities.
+Join Jess Hyman, associate director of Housing Advocacy Programs at the Champlain Valley Office of Economic Opportunity’s (CVOEO) Fair Housing Project, for a presentation about the barriers to safe, accessible, stable, and affordable homes for all Vermonters.
+Following a short presentation, Jess and Adriene Katz, chair of VLA’s Friends and Trustees Section, will moderate a discussion about how housing and housing needs directly connect to libraries and their communities.
+Jess and Adriene will focus on how library boards and friends groups can incorporate fair housing awareness and knowledge into policies and activities that help decrease housing discrimination and increase inclusiveness and equity for people with unstable housing or who are without a home.

 12:30 – 1:15 p.m. – General Meeting and Voting